codingTempleDave/vercel-trivia/README.md

 npm run dev
 ```

-Open http://localhost:5173/ in your browser to view the app.
+Open http://localhost:5173/ in your browser to view the app.<br>
-Sometimes the port may be different depending on your setup, be sure to use the right port
+Sometimes the port may be different depending on your setup so be sure to use the right port